Immersive and Wearable Thermal Rendering for Augmented Reality: Results

-Table 2 in Figure \ref{fig:Ch4-SecondExperiment} shows the results of fitting the GLME model.
-Fixed effects showed that the warm vs cool condition had no significant effect on accuracy ($p=0.169$), while the bare-handed vs purely haptic predictor was significantly associated with accuracy ($\beta_{log-likelihood}=-0.625, p=0.012$).
-This effect can be seen in its average response accuracies, with the overall accuracy of the haptic device at $84.6\%$ ($p<0.001$), and the bare-handed vs device accuracy of $78.9\%$ ($p<0.001$).
-Realism scores had an average value of $5.73$ ($p<0.001$), indicating that participants experienced a moderate degree of realism.
+Table 3 in Figure \ref{fig:Exp3} shows the results of fitting the GLME model.
+Fixed effects showed that the warm vs cool condition had no significant effect on accuracy ($p=0.721$), while the bare-handed vs purely haptic predictor was significantly associated with accuracy ($\beta_{log-likelihood}=-0.976, p=0.012$).
+This effect can be seen in its average response accuracies, with the overall accuracy of the haptic device at $95.0\%$ ($p<0.001$), and the bare-handed vs device accuracy of $90.1\%$ ($p<0.001$).
+No significant interaction effect was observed.
+Realism scores had an average value of $5.75$ ($p<0.001$), indicating that participants experienced a moderate degree of realism.